 Delaware has virtually no statewide land use regulation other than environmental and environmental-related regulation (e.g., DUSTA, CZA, wetlands regulations, storm water management controls, etc.).
-Each of the State's three counties and most of the incorporated municipalities throughout the State have distinct and often considerably different zoning, subdivision, and land development regulations.
-These differences extend throughout a number of land use and development areas, including, by way of example, the types of zoning classifications; the procedures and standards for rezonings and variances; the types of development plans and the formats, requirements, procedures, and standards for such plans; and the scope of various regulations.
+In addition, each of the state's three counties and most of the incorporated municipalities throughout the state have distinct and often considerably different zoning, subdivision, and land development regulations.
+These differences extend throughout a number of land use and development topics, including, by way of example, the types of zoning classifications; the procedures and standards for rezonings and variances; the types of development plans and the formats, requirements, procedures, and standards for such plans; and the scope of various regulations.

 While land use decisions are overwhelmingly made at the county and municipal level, several state agencies play an important role in assisting, cooperating with, and supporting those local efforts, including, among many others, the Office of State Planning Coordination (OSPC), DNREC, and the Delaware Department of Transportation (DelDOT).
 For example, the OSPC articulates the general guidelines for land use policy in its Strategies for State Policies and Spending, coordinates agency review of major land use proposals through the Preliminary Land Use Service (PLUS) review process, and reviews the comprehensive plans of counties and municipalities at least every five years.
-As discussed above, DNREC contributes to statewide environmental policy and environmentalrelated regulations.
-While these organizations play an important role in the State, the process of rezoning or obtaining subdivision or land development plan approvals is still primarily a localized one.
-In addition, DelDOT reviews the potential impact of proposed projects, provides standards for the design and construction of streets and roadways, and plans and coordinates necessary transportation improvements to support sustainable development throughout the State, working with the Wilmington Area Planning Council (WILMAPCO) for improvements in New Castle County.
+Recently, Delaware law was updated to provide certain exemptions to the pre-application meeting and review for economic development projects-which are development projects that create full-time jobs, are consistent with the local comprehensive plan and land development and zoning ordinances, and are located at least partially in Investment Levels 1 or 2, as set forth under the Strategies for State Policies and Spending.
+As discussed above, DNREC contributes to statewide environmental policy and environmental-related regulations.
+While these organizations play an important role in the state, the process of rezoning or obtaining subdivision or land development plan approvals is still primarily a localized one.
+In addition, DelDOT reviews the potential impact of proposed projects, provides standards for the design and construction of streets and roadways, and plans and coordinates necessary transportation improvements to support sustainable development throughout the state, working with the Wilmington Area Planning Council (WILMAPCO) for improvements in New Castle County.

 An example of an area of cooperation between DelDOT and local political subdivisions is a Transportation Improvement District (TID), which is created by agreement between DelDOT and the relevant local political subdivisions, and potentially WILMAPCO where applicable.
 The purpose of a TID is to coordinate land use and transportation comprehensively within a specific geographical area and to secure required improvements to transportation facilities within that area.
 Hence, when property within a TID is developed, consistent with the TID, the property owner or developer will pay a predetermined amount for its proportionate share of required transportation improvements identified in the TID.
 This eliminates the need for the property owners or developers to obtain a separate traffic impact study for each project within the TID, and thus accelerates the approval process for projects within the TID.
-While there are only a few TIDs currently in place, several new TIDs are currently in development and a number of political subdivisions have recently expressed interest in establishing additional TIDs in the near future.
+TIDs are in operation and/or are under development in all three of Delaware's counties.